John-Danielsson/Cybersecurity_And_Networking_Portfolio/iperf_1.md

 -----------------------------------------------------------
 ```

+Looks like my bitrate went way up!
+That's not too surprising since my home WiFi could easily handle the 1080p video I was streaming on YouTube.

 **Step 4: Reflect**
 Write a brief reflection: What affected your performance?
 What conditions helped throughput improve?
 What did iPerf reveal about your network?

+While streaming the video did not seem to push my WiFi at all, I suspect that streaming 1080p videos on all of my devices simultaneously would make the video on this computer laggy.
+I think that what iPerf revealed about my network is that it works great for streaming (good throughput).